jorbascrumps/laravel-queue-it/README.md

     // Return your integration configuration as a JSON string });
 ```
+The default resolver provided will attempt to find your configuration in your application's storage.
 ### Manual download
 Download options can be found in your account under _Integrations > Overview > Latest KnownUser configuration_.
 You should save this to your application's storage directory.